qleveque/pyqo/README.md

 ### Example

 ```
-$ # searches for the definition of 'gentil'
+$ # searches for the definition of 'efficace'
-$ define gentil
+$ define efficace
 ```